-- Do this by touching the blade of an insulated screw driver to one terminal, then slide it toward the other terminal until it makes contact and hold it there for a few seconds.
+- Do this by touching the blade of an insulated screwdriver to one terminal, then slide it toward the other terminal until it makes contact and holds it there for a few seconds.

 - Repeat the procedure to create a short between each capacitor terminal and chassis ground.

-- Usually capacitors do not store charge if fuse was burned, but for your safety before check fuse have to discharge capacitor.
+- Usually, capacitors do not store charge if the fuse was burned, but for your safety before the check, fuse have to discharge the capacitor.

 Ground each magnetron terminal by creating a short circuit to chassis ground using the blade of a screwdriver as explained above.